From Russia With Love | 1963

 The flooded underground chamber which takes Bond and Bey under the ‘Russian Consulate’ (where those unobservant Russians fail to notice there’s a periscope poking through the floor) is real, too.
 It’s the Yerebatan Sarnici – Basilica Cistern – in Sultanahmet Square.
 It’s been restored and is now open as a museum.
 And don’t believe what Bey tells Bond – it was commissioned in 532AD by the emperor Justinian, not Constantine.

 It’s in one of Istanbul’s most famous landmarks that Tatiana leaves a plan of the consulate and the whereabouts of the MacGuffinesque Lektor machine.
 The mosque, in which Red Grant (Robert Shaw) also kills the Russian agent, is the spectacular Byzantine Hagia Sophia.
 Built as a church, converted into a mosque in the 15th century (when the minarets were added), it became a museum in 1935.

 Bond meets up clandestinely with Tatiana on the picturesque Bosphorus Ferry.

-Escaping with the Lektor machine, Bond and Tatiana board the Orient Express at Istanbul’s Sirkeci Station.
-Suitably benighted, the station is also able to stand in for ‘Belgrade’ – where Bond sends a message to M via one of Bey’s many sons – and ‘Zagreb’ – where Bond is contacted by fake agent Grant.
+Escaping with the Lektor machine, Bond and Tatiana board the Orient Express at İstanbul Sirkeci Terminal.
+Suitably benighted, the same station is also able to stand in for ‘Belgrade’ – where Bond sends a message to M via one of Bey’s many sons – as well as ‘Zagreb’, where Bond is contacted by fake agent Grant.